 Since Cockroach Labs does not process, maintain or transfer any Customer information onto servers in its corporate locations, any event that affects the Cockroach Labs corporate facility will not have an impact on the services of our Customers.
 Additionally by design and practice there are no critical dependencies of the daily operations of Cockroach Labs Customer support on these facilities.

-In the event an incident occurs that renders the corporate facilities (headquarters) of Cockroach Labs unusable for some period of time (i.e. a natural disaster), staff will continue to provide service working from alternate Cockroach Labs locations, designated alternate work sites and home offices.
+In the event an incident occurs that renders the corporate facilities (headquarters) of Cockroach Labs unusable for some period of time (i.e. a natural disaster), staff will continue to provide service working from alternate Cockroach Labs locations and home offices.
 Cockroach Labs performs a Business Continuity test annually.

 6. Physical Security